 A. Natural flavoring agent

-Natural flavoring agents are either a single type or blend of flavoring agents obtained by a physical process such as roasting, heating, or chemical processes such as extraction, distillation, or enzymatic, or microbiological processes from plant parts or animal origin.
+Natural flavoring agents are either a single type or blend of flavoring agents obtained by a physical process such as roasting, heating, or chemical processes such as extraction, distillation, enzymatic, or microbiological processes from plant parts or animal origin.
 They may exist as an essential oil, oleoresin, spirits sometimes known as essences (alcoholic or hydroalcoholic solutions of volatile substances) or extractive, distillate, protein hydrolysate, or any product of roasting, heating, or enzymolysis.
-Examples of natural flavoring agents, complex volatile oil (anise oil), aldehyde (vanillin), ginger oil, peppermint oil, and lemongrass oil.
+Examples of natural flavoring agents are complex volatile oil (anise oil), aldehyde (vanillin), ginger oil, peppermint oil, and lemongrass oil.